Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dptx/examples/readme.txt

-There are 4 examples included in this directory:
+There are 5 examples included in this directory:
+1) xdptx_audio_example.c : This audio example, apart from training the main link and outputting video, illustrates the sequence required for setting up audio in the DisplayPort TX.
+This example requires that an audio source, such as a S/PDIF instance be present and connected to the DisplayPort TX in the hardware system, and for the audio enable configuration parameter to be set for the instantiated DisplayPort TX.
+For audio to output, the user will need to implement the following functions:
+   a) Dptx_ConfigureAudioSrc : This function needs to configure the audio source
+      to output to the DisplayPort TX.
+   b) Dptx_AudioSendInfoFrame : This function needs to set up and write an audio
+      info frame as per user requirements.

-1) xdptx_intr_example.c : This interrupt example shows how to set up the interrupt system and specify the interrupt handlers for when a DisplayPort interrupt event occurs.
+2) xdptx_intr_example.c : This interrupt example shows how to set up the interrupt system and specify the interrupt handlers for when a DisplayPort interrupt event occurs.
 An interrupt controller with a connection to the DisplayPort interrupt signal needs to exist in the hardware system.

-2) xdptx_poll_example.c : This interrupt example shows how to poll the DisplayPort TX instance's registers for DisplayPort interrupt events.
+3) xdptx_poll_example.c : This interrupt example shows how to poll the DisplayPort TX instance's registers for DisplayPort interrupt events.

-3) xdptx_timer_example.c : This timer example shows how to override the default sleep/delay functionality for MicroBlaze.
+4) xdptx_timer_example.c : This timer example shows how to override the default sleep/delay functionality for MicroBlaze.
 A timer needs to exist in the hardware system and will be used for sleep/delay functionality inside of a callback function.
 The default behavior in MicroBlaze for sleep/delay is to